sqfmi/badgy/README.md

 2. Install board support for the ESP8266 using the Arduino Board Manager using instructions found [here](https://github.com/esp8266/Arduino#installing-with-boards-manager).
 3. If you are using a windows machine then you need to add support for the CP201X by installing drivers from [here](https://www.silabs.com/community/interface/knowledge-base.entry.html/2016/12/30/downloading_cp210xd-ek07).
 4. The USB-Serial device should show up on the list of ports (e.g. COM8, /dev/cu.\* , /dev/tty.\*).
 If you don't see it then it is possible that you need to install the drivers for CP2014 on your system.
-5. From the board selection mention choose "NodeMCU 1.0 (ESP-12E Module)".
+5. From Tools -> Board choose "NodeMCU 1.0 (ESP-12E Module)".
 6. Compile and upload one of our code samples, or create your own!
 See the 'compiling' section below for some details.

+Note that if the ESP chip is in a deep sleep then it will not automatically respond to the upload request and you may see something like "error: espcomm open failed" when trying to upload.
+A manual restart of the ESP chip, using the power slide button, just prior to upload gives you a small window of time to upload.

 ## Over WiFi
 1. Power your Badgy through USB or a rechargeable battery, or both.
 Make sure the power switch is in the off position (up)